propelorm/Propel2/documentation/behaviors/archivable.markdown

 # Archivable Behavior #

 The `archivable` behavior gives model objects the ability to be copied to an archive table.
-By default, the behavior archives objects on deletion, which maakes it the Propel implementation of the "soft delete" pattern.
+By default, the behavior archives objects on deletion, which makes it the Propel implementation of the "soft delete" pattern.

 ## Basic Usage ##